totalspectrum/flexprop/samples/README.txt

-led_server.bas: Run an LED blinker in another COG (BASIC version) lunar.bas:      Old-style BASIC program; land a rocket on the moon mandelbrot.bas: Display a Mandelbrot set on a terminal multest.spin2:  Test multiply speed on P2 multiply.spin: routines used by multest.spin2 multiply.cog.spin: multiply.spin running in its own COG rtc.bas:        Simple real-time clock using a COG to keep track of time smartpin.spin2: Print to serial port using smart pins timer.c:        Shows use of the 64 bit counter on P2
+led_server.bas: Run an LED blinker in another COG (BASIC version) lunar.bas:      Old-style BASIC program; land a rocket on the moon mandelbrot.bas: Display a Mandelbrot set on a terminal multest.spin:   Test multiply speed on P2 multiply.spin: routines used by multest.spin2 multiply.cog.spin: multiply.spin running in its own COG rtc.bas:        Simple real-time clock using a COG to keep track of time smartpin.spin:  Print to serial port using smart pins (P2 only) timer.c:        Shows use of the 64 bit counter on P2

 fileserver: Samples for the loadp2 9P file server